-OverviewPoint 8364 is located in the Mount Rose Wilderness.
+Church's Knob is located in the Mount Rose Wilderness.
 It is a rounded, brush-covered summit with open 360 degree views.
 It rests just to the north of Church's Pond, a small pond below Mount Rose.
-It is also basically the summit of the Jones Creek/White Creek loop; a popular hike from Galena Creek Park.
+For that reason, I am referring to it as "Church's Knob" although it does not have an official name.
+It is marked as 8364 on topographic maps.
+Church's Knob is also basically the summit of the Jones Creek/White Creek loop; a popular hike from Galena Creek Park in Reno, Nevada.

 The Jones Creek/White Creek loop is quite a pretty hike.
 It is well-marked, gradually steep, and has open views of the mountains for nearly all the way up.
-To reach Point 8364 takes little more than an hour via the quickest route.
+To reach the summit takes little more than an hour via the quickest route.
 There is plenty to see along the way up and along the loop hike.
 It is even possible to reach Mount Rose along this route in about a 10 miles round trip.

 From Reno, take 395 South to the Mount Rose Highway (rt.
 431).
 Once on 431, take it to the west for 6 miles to the north entrance of Galena Creek County Park.
-There is a new trailhead as of the summer of 2011 that better defines the trailhead.
-You can park at the trailhead, and the trailhead is marked.
-W
+There are new trails and trailheads as of the summer of 2011, but the original trailhead is still in tact.

-Two routes to take up Point 8364
+Two routes to take up Church's Knob

 Total round trip hiking distance: 6 miles